lovettchris/lovettchris.github.io/docs/posts/windows_phone/index.md

 In other words a spectacular string of business and technical mistakes which should make a great case study for business schools.

+To highlight the lack of vision - I have a sneaking suspicion that Steve Jobs had a brilliant all up strategy where iPhone was only part of the overall vision.
+Starting with the most personal of devices, like iPods then iPhones, then building on the really strong personal attach these devices have, leverage that to create pull up into tablets, laptops and media centers.
+This has pulled Apple laptops from negligible numbers up into a respectable 9.5% of total laptops sold in 2017.
+Of both desktops + laptops, Apple had 12% of the global market share in 2018.
+That's a LOT of laptops.
+So if it was Steve Jobs' strategy to make macOS relevant by putting a phone in everyone's pocket, then it was a brilliant strategy that is clearly working.
+Did Steve Jobs really envision all this?
+If so, Microsoft really needs to step up their game in the vision and strategy department.